stevus/web-browser/README.md

 ### Changes in the CSSOM tree

-The CSSOM tree changes when:
+The CSSOM tree is refreshed when:
-- A piece of Javascript has triggered a change in the DOM or modified CSS on one more nodes of HTML on the page.
+- The dimensions of the browser viewport have changed
+- The visibility of an HTML node has changed

 Question: How are media queries represented in the CSSOM tree?